AustralianCancerDataNetwork/auscatverse/guides/INFRASTRUCTURE.md

 ## Server Hardware

+### Minimal Specs
+The minimum specifications we recommend for a centre's server hardware to be installed and run in-house are:

+- 8 core CPU
+- 32 GB RAM
+- 2x 512GB SSD Disk (Usually faster, to run the operating system and software)
+- 2x 1TB SSD Disk (Might be slower and will store data)

+This hardware will typically be installed and managed by your IT department.
+They will usually install Microsoft Windows Server 2019 where you can then create one or more Virtual Machines to run AusCAT.

+### Optimal Specs
 A typical centre's server hardware to be installed and run in-house has approximately the following specification:

 - 24 core CPU (e.g. 2x Intel Xeon Silver 4214R @2.4Ghz 12 Cores)